PaloAlto/comment-moderation-e-mail-to-post-author/readme.txt

 Tested up to: 3.3.9
 Stable tag: 0.2

-Makes WordPress send the comment moderation notification *only* to the posts author's e-mail address and no longer to the main site admin e-mail address.
+Sends the comment moderation notification ONLY to the post author and no longer to the main site admin e-mail address too.

 == Description ==

-This plugin could also have been called **"Don't bother Site Admin with Moderation Messages."**
+This plugin could also have been called **Don't bother Site Admin with Everybody's Moderation Messages** but that's an even longer title.
+However, it explains well what this plugin does:

 When a comment gets posted to a particular post, the author of that post gets a notification about it.
-However, when that comment is held for moderation, the moderation notification is sent both to post author (if he/she has moderation rights) and to the sites **Administrative moderator E-mail address** as configured under **Settings > General** as well.
+However, when that comment is held for moderation (which depends on your sites comment settings), the moderation notification is sent to *both* the post **Author** (if he/she has moderation rights) *and* the sites **Administrative moderator e-mail address** (as configured under **Settings > General**) at the same time.

-For many blog or site owners, this might boil down to the same thing.
+For many blogs or sites where the owner is the author too, this will boil down to the same thing.
+One message to one address.
 But when the Site Admin is not the author, like on **colaboration sites** or sites managed by a webmaster or designer where other people like the client usually posts, this might result in overflooding the admins mailbox with moderation messages that are not his/hers concern.
 The site admin, with enough on his/her mind already, is bothered with each and every new comment in the moderation queue.

-This plugin changes that. **Just install, activate it and it's done...** All post comment moderation notifications will be sent **only** to the respective **Post Author**.
-If, by any chance, the post author has no moderation rights *or* there is no author e-mail set, the default site admin e-mail will be used.
+This plugin changes that.

+Just install, activate it and it's done: All post comment moderation notifications will be sent **only** to the respective **Post Author**.
+If, by any chance, the post author has no moderation rights *or* there is no author e-mail set, the default site admin e-mail will still get the notification.

 Works on WordPress 3.1 and above in both Normal and Multi-site mode.